Ben Fuller (producer): Theatre entrepreneur

 Ben based himself in Sydney, where he acquired the house Ardenbraught in the suburb of Point Piper.
 In 1920 he donated £1000 to Vernon Treatt so that he could take up his Rhodes scholarship and he subsequently established the Fuller Trust for overseas training in agriculture.
 Knighted by George V in the King's 1921 Birthday Honours, he contested Sydney in the 1922 state elections as an independent without success, and was a Nationalist candidate in the federal election of that year.

 In 1923 the Fullers partnered with Hugh J. Ward and focused on musical comedy.
 The family built the St James Theatre in Sydney, and survived the Depression by installing cinema apparatuses in their theatres.
 After the brothers divided their assets, Ben Fuller was governing director of Fullers' Theatres Ltd and attempted to establish an English language opera company without success.
-In partnership with Garnet Carroll from 1939, he jointly established the Carroll-Fuller Theatre Company Pty Ltd in 1946.
+He had Florence Austral and Thea Phillips in the company and their operas included Il trovatore, Rigoletto, Faust, Lohengrin and Die Fledermaus.
+He was hopeful of help from the government after a season in Melbourne failed to show a profit.
+In 1935 the company was wound up.
+In partnership with Garnet H. Carroll from 1939, he jointly established the Carroll-Fuller Theatre Company Pty Ltd in 1946.
 He was chairman of the Howard Prison Reform League, vice-president of the Sydney Industrial Blind Institution, and president of the Australian Council for International Social Service.

 From 1945 to 1947, he allowed his home Ardenbraught in Point Piper to be used by 280 officers and men from the Royal Netherlands Naval Air Force, who were operating from the flying boat base in Rose Bay.
 This fact is marked by a plaque outside the house.
 He died at St George's Hospital in London in 1952.